 If you think I’m waxing poetic about Basic Necessities, you’re right.
 And those in our group felt the same.
 One friend remarked, “The European ambiance was casual, warm and welcoming.
 The food and wine were curated with a mindful eye for farm to table simplicity and taste.
 Sallie and team…bravo!”
 Another shared, “To my delight, it was exactly what I had hoped for with my dearest college friends.
 Wonderful food and wine with an approach to dining while enjoying your party with no hurry enhanced the simple pleasures of eating and drinking together.
 We could not have asked for a more genuine experience.”

-If you’re on your way to Wintergreen Resort, you live in the Charlottesville metro area, or you’re just passing through the region, make a stop at Basic Necessities for a luscious meal and extraordinary wines.
+When you’re on your way to Wintergreen Resort, if you live in the Charlottesville metro area, or when you’re just passing through the region, make a stop at Basic Necessities for a luscious meal and extraordinary wines.
 What’s not to love about Southern hospitality and French flair?
 They’re basic necessities!

 Cheers! ~ Cindy